Hwang Kyeong-tae

-Hwang Kyeong-tae (Korean: 황경태; born August 17, 1996) is South Korean professional baseball infielder who is currently playing for the Doosan Bears of the KBO League.
+Hwang Kyeong-tae (Korean: 황경태; born August 17, 1996) is a South Korean professional baseball infielder who played for the Doosan Bears of the KBO League.
 His major position is shortstop, however, he sometimes plays as second baseman or third baseman.
 He graduated from Daegu Sangwon High School and was selected for the Doosan Bears by a draft in 2016 (2nd draft, 2nd round).